-Medical devices may be covered by the insurance company on a case by case basis.
+Medical devices may be covered by the insurance company on a case-by-case basis.
 Whether or not your medical devices are covered will mainly depend on two things: the severity and type of your injury, and the opinion of your treating physician.
 For example, if you broke your leg in a workplace fall, and this fact is not disputed, the insurance company may be more willing to compensate you for the wheelchair you require.
 Additionally, your treating physician can provide the insurance company with a written statement or prescription opining that the wheelchair, crutches, or other medical device is medically necessary in relation to your work injury.

 Sometimes the insurance company will accept to pay for medical devices merely because they are presented with a receipt.
 Other times you may have to do a bit of extra work gathering written statements from your doctors.
-And yet there may still be times your request for compensation of such devices is denied outright.
+And yet there may still be times your request for compensation for such devices is denied outright.
 An experienced workers’ compensation attorney can help give you the best chance to receive the compensation you deserve from your employer’s insurance.

 Prescription Medicine will be Covered

 While medical devices may or may not be covered depending on the specifics of your case, insurance companies are responsible for covering your reasonable, necessary, and related prescription costs associated with your work injury.
-However, they will sometimes cause delays which can have a negative affect on your recovery time and comfort level.
+However, they will sometimes cause delays which can have a negative effect on your recovery time and comfort level.
 Luckily, there are workers’ compensation prescription companies that can help overcome such delays.

 If you decide to pay out of pocket for your prescriptions, the insurance company is required to reimburse you for this.
 However, there are often extensive delays when it comes to this reimbursement due to the levels of bureaucracy within the insurance company.
 For this reason, paying out of pocket is usually not recommended, but it is still a viable option if you need your medications immediately.
-In some cases you will be given a prescription card to use by your employer’s insurance.
+In some cases, you will be given a prescription card to use by your employer’s insurance.
 Using that may be the easiest option, but they are not always activated and there can be delays in filling your medications at times.

-Off the shelf medicine is another entity entirely.
-The insurance is not generally responsible for covering any off the shelf medications you take.
+Off-the-shelf medicine is another entity entirely.
+The insurance is not generally responsible for covering any off-the-shelf medications you take.
 Those costs will usually fall on you.

 Transportation to and from Appointments may be Covered

 In most cases, transportation to and from doctor’s appointments associated with your work injury is paid for by you, not the insurance carrier.
 You can attempt to have the insurance company reimburse you for your travel if your work injury itself prevents you from driving or if appropriate medical care is not located reasonably near where you live.
-But there is no guarantee the insurance company will comply barring an order by a judge to pay for your transportation.
+But there is no guarantee the insurance company will comply barring order by a judge to pay for your transportation.

-In order for a judge to determine whether the insurance company must pay for your transportation many factors can be considered.
+In order for a judge to determine whether the insurance company must pay for your transportation, many factors can be considered.
 The greatest factors will generally be how far you have to travel outside your local area in order to reach your doctor’s appointments and whether other doctors are available closer to you.
 And even then, reimbursement for such transportation costs will be determined on a case by case basis.